 In some cases, the court may order a “SCRAM” as part of your release terms.
 The SCRAM device is an alcohol monitoring device that you wear on your ankle.
 It monitors for alcohol 24/7.
-Any alcohol violation will be reported to the court who will then revoke your probation and issue a warrant for your arrest.
-The SCRAM is usually ordered to be worn from 6 months to 1 year.
+Any alcohol violation will be reported to the court who will then revoke your release status and issue a warrant for your arrest.
+The SCRAM is usually ordered to be worn while your case is pending.

 In some cases, the court may order “Self-Helps” as part of probation.
 This requirement could include AA meetings, outpatient treatment, or counseling.

-contact our office today for a free same day consultation
+You don’t have to plead guilty, contact our office today for a free same day consulation

 We have successfully represented thousands of individuals accused of drunk or drugged driving.
 We have successfully obtained acquittals, dismissals and reductions of DUI charges and have had DMV suspensions set aside.
 Call our office today at (916) 939-3900 to speak directly to an attorney about your DUI case.
 We are open 24/7/365 to answer your questions.